learn-co-curriculum/dsc-regression-cart-trees-codealong/README.md

 ## Caveats

 Without **regularization**, decision trees are likely to overfit the training examples.
-This can be prevented using techniques like *pruning* or by providing a maximum allowed tree depth and/or minimum number of samples required to split a node further as we saw with classification.
+This can be prevented using techniques like *pruning* or by providing a maximum allowed tree depth and/or a minimum number of samples required to split a node further as we saw with classification.

 ## Additional resources